learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

-## Visualizing Some of the Features Captured by PCA
+## Visualize some of the features captured by PCA

-While the model is clearly more accurate and faster to train, let's take a moment to circle back and visualize some of the information captured by PCA.
-Specifically, you'll take a look at 2 perspectives.
+While this model may have lost some accuracy, it is clearly much faster to train.
+Let's take a moment to visualize some of the information captured by PCA.
+Specifically, you'll take a look at two perspectives.
 First, you'll take a look at visualizing the feature means.
 Second, you'll get to visualize the compressed encodings of the dataset.

-### Visualizing Feature Means
+### Visualize feature means

 While a very simple mathematical model, just observing the mean values of the features produces quite an informative picture: